 - Foreign National Information Form (for International Students)

 Please note that the Internal Revenue Service requires the university to verify the Social Security number of all employees.
 You should be prepared to provide your Social Security card to the Office of Student Financial Services for review if your name or Social Security number is in question at any time.

 Refer to the “On-campus Job Registration Procedures” section of the Student Employment Handbook for detailed on-campus job registration procedures.

 8. I am an International Student, how do I obtain a Social Security card?

-In order to obtain a Social Security card, please do the following:
+To apply for a Social Security Number (SSN), please do the following:

 - Once you receive an SSN, you must complete Form I-9 with the Office of Student Financial Services before you may begin working.
 You should bring your Social Security card, passport and all visa documents with you to complete Form I-9.

 9. Why do I need a passport or social security card for my Form I-9?
 Why isn’t a picture ID sufficient?